esatterwhite/node-kingkong/README.md

 It is **not** intended to configure kong servers

+Version 2.x targest Kong v0.10.0+, for Kong v0.9.0, use Version 1.x of this project

 A `kingkong` instance can take multiple hosts and will round-robbin between them.
 Currently it will not remove hosts that fail to respond.

 ```javascript